openlawteam/docs/docs/markup-language/README.md

 ### Choice

-The Choice metatype lets you define a list of options to choose from, such as would typically be contained in a drop-down menu.
+The Choice metatype lets you define a list of options as a type.
+This is useful if you want to define a type as a list of elements (enum in programming language).

 Here is an example of the syntax to define and use a Choice type: